aaronbloomfield/ccc/hws/btcparser/index.md

 sys.stdout.buffer.write(bytes(data))
 ```

 This can also be downloaded via [change_byte.py](change_byte.py.html) ([src](change_byte.py)).
 Yes, this program could be compacted more, but then it would be even more unreadable.
 This program will read in binary data from standard input, change the one byte specified via the command line arguments, and write the resulting data to standard output.
-It takes in two command-line parameters: the byte number to change, and the value to change it to, in that order; both are base-10 integers.
+It thus takes in two command-line parameters: the byte number to change, and the value to change it to, in that order; both are base-10 integers.
 There is no error checking in this program!
-You would use it as such:
+You would use it as such (this changes byte 2 (the third byte in the file, since we index from 0) to value 0 (hex 0x00)):

 ```
 $ cat blk00000-f10.blk | ./change_byte.py 2 0 > test.blk